bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 After spending some time on top, we headed down.
 We decided to descend Kane's third gully at 638000.
 But his GR matched the fifth gully we came to, and that's what we came down.

 The narrow, steep gully was doable, although loose rock and flowing water hobbled our descent.
 At the bottom, we hit a drop that offered few handholds and footholds.
 However, we managed to get down.
-The scree below was the finest I've encountered; coming down it was like running down a sand dune.
+The scree below was the finest I've encountered; coming down was like running down a sand dune.
 At the bottom, we took a break in a meadow before heading back.
 We enjoyed climbing Unity, but next time we won't wait so long to return to Skoki!

 Postscript: I pointed out to Alan Kane that we didn't appear to descend his gully; the GR was too imprecise and counting gullies was unreliable.
 He agreed and sent me an image of his track.
 After he and Sim went back and checked it out, he wrote: Gully one is at the low point.
 I continued further to gully three, turned left and descended easily.